Fleckism/SecurityPlus/My linked notes/rootkit.md

 #malware
 Critical processes run with a higher level of privilege (SYSTEM) Alternatively, the malware may be able to use an exploit to escalate privileges after installation.
-Malware running with this level of privilege is referred to as a [[rootkit]]
+Malware running with this level of privilege is referred to as a rootkit

+==A class of malware that modifies system files, often at the kernel level, to conceal its presence.==